itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 In the tests above, form change events and button click events are simulated to test how the component handles them.

 This is about as deep as I've gotten with testing React components.
 You can test all sorts of aspects of their behavior, but I think its a good idea to let your React components focus mainly on presentation, and limit business logic in React as much as possible.
-If you're components have a lot of complex operations going on, you can easily abstract that logic out of React and into smaller external modules that are much easier to test.
-By the time your app needs Redux, most of your business logic will be handled by your action creators and reducer which are very easy to test.
-They're just JavaScript!
+If you're components have a lot of complex operations going on, you can easily abstract that logic out of React and into small external modules that are much easier to test thoroughly.
+By the time your app needs Redux, most of your business logic will be handled by your action creators and reducers which are very easy to test as they're just JavaScript.
+Nothing magical or fancy.

 ### Testing Redux with Jest

 Testing Redux is as easy as simulating an action being reduced into new state, and testing that new state against your expectations.
 Let's look at few examples from Vote.

-A few action creators along side their reducers in [`createNewPoll.js`](https://github.com/itxchy/FCC-vote/blob/master/redux/modules/createNewPoll.js):
+A few action creators alongside their reducers in [`createNewPoll.js`](https://github.com/itxchy/FCC-vote/blob/master/redux/modules/createNewPoll.js):
 ```js
 // ... /